MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 ![image](https://github.com/user-attachments/assets/4571d8f8-0248-49f4-86d3-97f4146b4961)

 # different Blocks used in this Architecture are:
-1  sample and hold
+-1  sample and hold
-2  flash ADC
+-2  flash ADC
-3  DAC (c2c DAC)
+-3  DAC (c2c DAC)
-4  subtractor
+-4  subtractor
-5  residue_Amplifier
+-5  residue_Amplifier

-I used OPAMP in sample and hold circut , subtractor circuit and residue_Amplifier In Flash ADC I used :
+I used OPAMP in sample and hold circut , subtractor circuit and residue_Amplifier -In Flash ADC I used :
-1 comparator
+-1 comparator
-2 Thermometer to Binary encoder
+-2 Thermometer to Binary encoder

 In DAC (c2c DAC) I used
-1 Switch
+-1 Switch